 What Is Metaverse?

 The term ‘Metaverse,’ which means the virtual world, was first mentioned in the ’90s by SCI-FI author.
-But in 2022, it became an actual project founded by the famous Facebook company.
-Interestingly, the company’s name is no longer Facebook; it’s called Meta now, which represents its new main direction.
+But in 2022-2023, it became an actual project founded by the famous Facebook company.
+Interestingly, the company’s name is no longer Facebook; it’s called Meta now, representing its new main direction.

 Metaverse is a system of 3D virtual worlds, which suggests digital interaction between users.
-Digital avatars will represent every person who enters the Metaverse, and they can look the way their owners want.
-Users will be allowed to move around those virtual spaces, hang out, play games, or even buy some products.
+Digital avatars will represent every person who enters the Metaverse, and they can look how their owners want.
+Users can move around those virtual spaces, hang out, play games, or even buy some products.
 This system will require users to have virtual reality headsets and an Internet connection to enter.

 Possible Security Issues in Metaverse